chhoumann/quickadd/README.md

 You can also do a [manual installation](docs/ManualInstallation.md).

 ## What's new?
+### 0.3.3
+- Fix 'undefined' error when canceling template choices.
+- Insert after in captures now allow format syntax for dynamic insertion.
+- Appending to active file now replaces the selected text instead of inserting after it.

 ### 0.3.0 - 0.3.1
 - Link suggestion in the input prompt now uses your Obsidian link settings by default.
 - Add error handling for using ``{{MACRO}}`` to execute a macro that does not exist.